 Once you arrive, there are endless opportunities of where

 you can go.
-Of course, hiking and backpacking are incredibly pupular activities for visitors.
-There are
+Of course, hiking and backpacking are incredibly pupular activities for visitors, however, there are

 no designated trails or routes.
 This means you need to be at the top of your

-navigation game and have the necessary maps.
-The terrain varies but be prepared to
+navigation game and have the necessary maps and GPS.
+The terrain varies, but be prepared to

 walk on tundra.
 The squishy turf can be hard on your pup.
 You may also need to